ajaould/Housing-Prices-Project/README.md

 * **Coding Approach**:
 1. Locating the actual data we required to demonstrate out story
 2. Data manipulations
-    -	We utilized jupiter notebooks to create dataframes and PostgreSQL to condense the data to the Richmond area
+    -	We utilized jupiter notebooks to create dataframes and pgAdmin with PostgreSQL to condense the data to the Richmond area
     -	We also worked with D3, Json and GeoJson files along with and Leafleaf JS to build our final visulizations
 3. Finally, we deployed our site to the web using Heroku